-y College of Maryland as a ne dmission requirements comple

-- transcripts for other colleges attended?
+I have Applied to Allegany Coll MLT clinical phase admission th the

+Have you sent all offici YES • ges attended?

-I am current ACM studen phase admission phase r t and pre-MLT is my major.
-In requirements. meet the MLT clinical
+I am current ACM student and phase admission phase require I meet the ML T clinical

-I am a current ACM stude switch my major to MLT requirements. ent currently listed as another .
-I meet the MLT clinical phase •
+I am a current ACM student cu switch my major to MLT.
+I me requirements. •

-I am requesting to enter the identified MLT Clinical Phase: Spring Seme g semester:
+I am requesting to enter the identified prog Clinical Traditional MLT Clinical Phase • •

-NOTE: This application is good only for Correspondence will be sent via College email address.
-Notify t It is your responsibility to ensure deadline date. a email address indicated belo he MLT Department of any ch ow as well as the official nanges after submission.
+NOTE: This application is good only for the to Correspondence will be sent via ema College email address.
+Notify the M It is your responsibility to ensure that deadline date. iil address indicated be LT Department of any elow as well as changes after s ubmission.

+Name:

-Name: Mr./Ms. Last First Middle
+Mr./Ms. Last First Middle

 Address:

-Street City State
+Street City State Zip Code

 Cell Phone: Home Phone:

 Personal Email address (Print Legibly):

-We are not responsible for illegi received by student. ble or incorrect email address A response may not be
+We are not responsible for illegible or received by student. r incorrect email addres sses.
+A respons se may not be

-Student ACM ID#: (If known) Date of Bi irth:
+Student ACM ID#: Date of Birth:

-High School/GED: Graduation da ate/GED date:
+High School/GED: